8amadel/Zooka/README.md

 - Tool Usage: Dynamically invokes Google Search only when necessary (e.g., to verify if a specific test result rules out a disease).

 **Installation & Setup**
-- Prerequisites
 Tested and verified to work on Google Cloud Platform (GCP) in region us-central1 using cloud shell to create and deploy the required resources

-- Setup
-1. Clone the Repository
+1- Clone the Repository

 git clone https://github.com/yourusername/zooka.git

 2- Set your environment variables in zooka/config.env

-3. Authenticate
+3- Authenticate

 gcloud auth application-default login

 Accept all actions by always answering with "y", follow the prompt by opening the provided link in a browswer, tick all the checkboxes and copy the code back to the terminal.

-4- Run the single deployment command cd zooka/ nohup ./fullDeploy.sh &
+4- Run the single deployment command

+cd zooka/

+nohup ./fullDeploy.sh &

 5- Monitor the nohup.out file, you might get some warnings that could be safely ignored.
 The file should show a similar output when the script's work is done

-Service [your service] revision [your revision] has been deployed and is serving 100 percent of traffic.
+Service [your service] revision [your revision] has been deployed and is serving 100 percent of traffic.

-Service URL: [Your URL]
+Service URL: [Your URL]

 6- Access the web interface at [Your URL]